 3. Help Them Reason

 After you’ve expressed empathy, it can be helpful to help your toddler reason.
-I might pick the basket up and show him “Wow, Tate, this fur looks a lot like an animal.
-But look closer, it’s just a basket.
+I might pick the basket up and show him “Wow, bud, this fur looks a lot like an animal.
+I can see why that feels scary to you.
+Let’s look closer, can you see that it’s just a basket?
 It’s ok, buddy, it won’t hurt you.”

-As an adult, you might understand that logically a fear your child is having is irrational, and you can help them understand there is no real danger to them.
+As an adult, you might understand that logically a fear your child is having is irrational, and you can help them understand there is no real danger to them after you’ve expressed empathy for what they are feeling.

 4. Comfort Them and Ease Them Into New Things